 DISCUSSION:

-Analysing the drug utilization pattern in a care hospital was involved by a thorough examination of prescribing practices, therapeutic classes, and adherence to formulary guidelines.
-By assessing factors such as generic versus brand usage, and the duration of therapy, healthcare professionals can gain insights into the appropriateness and efficiency of medication regimens.
+Analysing the drug utilisation pattern in a care hospital involved by thorough examination of prescribing practices, therapeutic classes, and adherence to formulary guidelines.
+By assessing factors such as generic versus brand usage and the duration of therapy, healthcare professionals can gain insights into the appropriateness and efficiency of medication regimens.

-Our study is a prospective observational study in which 100 patients were examined for around 6month.
-Throughout the study period,100 medication charts in total were examined and the patient’s chief complains regarding the symptoms were observed and a proper stabilizing treatment were provided in ER according to a particular diagnosis.
+Our study is a prospective observational study in which 100 patients were examined for around 6 months throughout the study period,100 medication charts in total were examined and the patients’ chief complaints regarding the symptoms were observed, and a stabilising treatment was provided in the ER according to a particular diagnosis.
 In which we have observed that-

-The male population are more recruited for this study as compare to female in emergency department.
+The male population are more recruited for this study compared to females in the emergency department.
 About 64% were male and 36% were female.

-Also, as per the data patients under 51-90 are more prone to disease, approximately 80% of the patients are under this age group.
+Also, as per the data, patients under 51-90 are more prone to disease; approximately 80% of the patients are under this age group.

-The most common disease which were observed in ER are-Acute ischemic stroke, Seizures, Encephalopathy, CAD, CKD, ADHF, Parkinsonism, UTI, Hypoglycemic and Anemia.
+The most common diseases which were observed were Acute ischemic stroke, Seizures, Encephalopathy, CAD, CKD, ADHF, Parkinson's, hypoglycemia Anaemia.

-As per our study we also analyzed some common comorbidities associated with the diagnosis are- HTN, DM 2, Hypothyroidism, CAD, ADHF, CVA, Parkinsonism, CKD, Post stroke epilepsy, Asthma, Ischemic stroke, Epilepsy, PTC and STUNT, asc NSTEMI, Hemiparesis.
+As per ur study, some common comorbidities associated with the diagnosis are- HTN, DM 2, Hypothyroidism, CAD, ADHF, CVA, Parkinsonism, CKD, Post stroke epilepsy, Asthma, Ischemic stroke, Epilepsy, PTC and STUNT, asc NSTEMI, Hemiparesis.

-Also, we observed the common class of drugs which where commonly used in ER to stabilize the patients were proton pump inhibitor, multivitamins, antiemetic, antibiotics, analgesics, anticonvulsants, antiplatelet, electrolytes, corticosteroids, bronchodilator, antidiuretics, calcium supplements, NSAIDs, HMG CO-A reductase inhibitor, diuretics etc.
+Also, we observed the common class of drugs which were commonly used in ER to stabilise the patients were proton pump inhibitors, multivitamins, antiemetics, antibiotics, analgesics, anticonvulsants, antiplatelet, electrolytes, corticosteroids, bronchodilators, antidiuretics, calcium supplements, NSAIDs, HMG-CoA-A reductase inhibitors or diuretics.

 CONCLUSION:

-Antibiotics, Antacid (proton pump inhibitor), analgesic, antiplatelet, NSAIDS and multivitamins were the most frequent class of drugs administered to patients.
-As per our study highest number of drugs was prescribed for the diseases like Seizures, Acute ischemic stroke, Encephalopathy, CAD, ADHF, Pneumonia bronchitis and followed by Parkinsonism and CKD diseases.
+Antibiotics, antacids, proton inhibitors, analgesics, antiplatelets, NSAIDS and multivitamins were the most frequent classes of drugs administered to patients.
+As per our study highest number of drugs was prescribed the diseases like Seizures, Acute ischemic stroke, Encephalopathy, CAD, ADHF, Pneumonia, bronchitis and followed by Parkinsonism and CKD.

-There is need for promotion of rationalized therapy in terms of increasing prescription of drugs from essential drug list by generic name.
+There is a need for promotion of rationalised therapy in terms of increasing prescription of drugs from the essential drug list by generic name.

 REFERENCE:

 1. Niki Carver; Zohaib Jamal; Allison M. Dering Anderson.
-Drug utilization review, April 2023.
+Drug utilisation review, April 2023.

 2. Kim SJ, Han KT, Kang HG, Park EC.
-Toward safer prescribing: evaluation of a prospective drug utilization review system on inappropriate prescriptions, prescribing patterns, and adverse drug events and related health expenditure in South Korea.
+Toward safer prescribing: evaluation of a prospective utilisation review system on inappropriate prescriptions, prescribing patterns, and adverse drug events and related health expenditure in South Korea.
 Public Health.
 2018 Oct; 163:128-136.

 3. Amber M. Goedken, Sharon Huang, Randal P. McDonough, Michael J. Deninger, and William R. Doucette.
 Medication-Related Problems Identified Through Continuous Medication Monitoring 2018 Aug doi: 10.3390.